Menu:

 Southern King Arthur Class 4-6-0 Number 795 "Sir Dinadan"

-Sir Dinadan was the prime express loco on the line and pulled most of the pullman specials before the arrival of the Bullied Pacifics, now she has a more secondary role.
+Sir Dinadan was the prime express loco on the line and pulled most of the pullman specials before the arrival of the Bulleid Pacifics, now she has a more secondary role.
 Seen here with the Maunsell rake pulling into Platform 5 at Bank Cliff.
 (Hornby)

 Southern Battle of Britain Class 4-6-2 Pacific Number 21C166 "Spitfire"

-Spitfire was the first of the Bullied Pacifics on the railway, with larger smoke deflectors this makes her easy to tell from her sister loco Blackmore Vale.
+Spitfire was the first of the Bulleid Pacifics on the railway, with larger smoke deflectors this makes her easy to tell from her sister loco Blackmore Vale.
 Due to her not running as well as Blackmore Vale she does not see as much use and has been mainly on the branch line.
 (Hornby)

 Southern West Country Class 4-6-2 Pacific Number 21C123 "Blackmore Vale"